DC Power Flow

 Power Analysis

-After obtaining the solution, we can calculate powers related to buses, branches, and generators using the power! function.
-For example, let us consider the power system for which we obtained the DC power flow solution:
+After obtaining the solution, calculate powers related to buses, branches, and generators using the power! function.
+For example, consider the power system used to obtain the DC power flow solution:

 system = powerSystem()